dilyabareeva/quanda/docs/source/quickstart.rst

 **3. Initialize the metric**

-The `ModelRandomizationMetric` needs to instantiate a new explainer to generate explanations for a randomized model.
+The ``ModelRandomizationMetric`` needs to instantiate a new explainer to generate explanations for a randomized model.
 These will be compared with the explanations of the original model.
-Therefore, `explainer_cls` is passed directly to the metric along with initialization parameters of the explainer.
+Therefore, ``explainer_cls`` is passed directly to the metric along with initialization parameters of the explainer for the randomized model.

 .. code-block:: python